eluv-io/elv-stream-sample/README.md

 This particular content has both clear and protected options for both HLS and dash.
 As you can see, each protocol has a playout URL corresponding to the manifest/playlist, which includes an authorization token that allows the user to access it, as well as information about the DRM required to play the content.

 Note that support for protocols and DRM schemes can vary between content.
 It's a good idea for your application to be able to play multiple formats with and without DRM.

+**NOTE**: If any DRM options are specified, clear playout options will *not* be returned.
+If you want to play content without DRM, you must exclude the `drms` argument from the `PlayoutOptions` method;

 #### Step 3 - Play the content